gkjohnson/travel-photo-visualization/photo-visualization/README.md

 ## Plans
 - Display image on hover
 - Animated trip playback
-- Use location hash to accomodate multiple trip files
 - An "interpolation" or "nearest-time" mode where photos without data are not dropped but grouped together
 - Save view locations and zoom level for easy sharing